-Yale Hearing and Balance Center Attention: Jennifer Hopper, AuD 800 Howard Avenue 4th Floor Room 468 New Haven, CT 06519
+Yale Hearing and Balance Center Attention: Megan Narron, AuD 800 Howard Avenue 4th Floor Room 468 New Haven, CT 06519

-All selected applicants will be required to meet on Friday October 25, 2019 for in-person extern interviews at Yale Hearing and Balance Center.
+All selected applicants will be required to complete one or more phone and/or video interviews with Yale Hearing and Balance Center.

-Formal offers will be extended to selected candidates the following week and confirmation of acceptance is required within 48 hours of the formal offer.
+Formal offers will be extended to selected candidates within 48 hours after the final interview and confirmation of acceptance is required within 48 hours of the formal offer.